Hazey8709/interface/README.md

 **Using**: *React, React-Router, React-Router-Dom, NPM, Express, Axios, nodemon.*   <br>
 <br>
 *My Final Project is Interface.
 Interface is a user interface where you can keep notes,  <br>
-look things in the 3D/2D map and Has a User Profile.
+look things up on the 3D/2D map and Has a User Profile.
 We will be using Recharts API, Mapbox-gl API, <br>
 Faker.js API.*